arthurliebhardt/spring-cloud-setup-documentation/README.md

 # Create empty gradle project<a name="bootstrap"></a>

-First we need to create a core project for our whole spring cloud environment test
+First we need to create a core project for our whole spring cloud environment

 <img src="./gifs/create-empty-gradle-project.gif"/>